FincaCermeno/fincacermeno.github.io/buy.md

 ## Rental Details

-Prices and times available via “Buy / Rent” on home page of website fincacermeno.com

 Minimum one-week notice to reserve pool and three-day notice to cancel reservation

 Deposit of 25% required if party unknown to property manager